 AMN Healthcare Services (AMN) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the health care staffing company had gained 15.13% over the past month.
-This has outpaced the Medical sector's gain of 4.32% and the S&P 500's gain of 0.88% in that time.
+Coming into today, shares of the health care staffing company had gained 3.05% in the past month.
+In that same time, the Medical sector gained 5.94%, while the S&P 500 gained 5.65%.

 Investors will be hoping for strength from AMN Healthcare Services as it approaches its next earnings release.
-In that report, analysts expect AMN Healthcare Services to post earnings of $3.24 per share.
-This would mark year-over-year growth of 90.59%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.5 billion, up 69.01% from the year-ago period.
+The company is expected to report EPS of $3.24, up 90.59% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.5 billion, up 69.01% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for AMN Healthcare Services.
+Investors might also notice recent changes to analyst estimates for AMN Healthcare Services.
 Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 39.44% higher within the past month.
-AMN Healthcare Services is currently a Zacks Rank #1 (Strong Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+AMN Healthcare Services currently has a Zacks Rank of #1 (Strong Buy).

-Looking at its valuation, AMN Healthcare Services is holding a Forward P/E ratio of 11.62.
-Its industry sports an average Forward P/E of 25.64, so we one might conclude that AMN Healthcare Services is trading at a discount comparatively.
+Looking at its valuation, AMN Healthcare Services is holding a Forward P/E ratio of 11.3.
+This valuation marks a discount compared to its industry's average Forward P/E of 23.95.

-Meanwhile, AMN's PEG ratio is currently 0.72.
+We can also see that AMN currently has a PEG ratio of 0.7.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-AMN's industry had an average PEG ratio of 1.66 as of yesterday's close.
+Medical Services stocks are, on average, holding a PEG ratio of 1.63 based on yesterday's closing prices.

 The Medical Services industry is part of the Medical sector.
-This group has a Zacks Industry Rank of 196, putting it in the bottom 23% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 198, which puts it in the bottom 23% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.